protocolbuffers/protocolbuffers.github.io/content/reference/cpp/api-docs/google.protobuf.descriptor.pb.md

   // If true, this is a proto3 "optional".
 When a proto3 field is optional, it
   // tracks presence regardless of field type.
   //
-  // When proto3_optional is true, this field must be belong to a oneof to
+  // When proto3_optional is true, this field must belong to a oneof to signal
-  // signal to old proto3 clients that presence is tracked for this field.
-This
+  // to old proto3 clients that presence is tracked for this field.
+This oneof
-  // oneof is known as a "synthetic" oneof, and this field must be its sole
+  // is known as a "synthetic" oneof, and this field must be its sole member
-  // member (each proto3 optional field gets its own synthetic oneof).
-Synthetic
+  // (each proto3 optional field gets its own synthetic oneof).
+Synthetic oneofs
-  // oneofs exist in the descriptor only, and do not generate any API.
-Synthetic
+  // exist in the descriptor only, and do not generate any API.
+Synthetic oneofs
-  // oneofs must be ordered after all "real" oneofs.
+  // must be ordered after all "real" oneofs.
   //
   // For message fields, proto3_optional doesn't create any semantic change,
   // since non-repeated message fields always track presence.
 However it still